The PAU Survey: galaxy stellar population properties estimates with narrowband data: Optimization with simulated galaxies

 The comparison between the input properties of the \palpha simulations and the SED fitting procedure applied on simulations allows us to fine-tune the selection of models and associated parameters and priors for \cigale and \prospector.

-In doing so, we decide to keep the redshift fixed to its true input value.
-A similar choice is performed also on real data, where the redshifts are fixed to the values quoted in the PAUS photo-$z$ catalogue described in detail in \cite{Alarcon2021}.
+In doing so, we decided to keep the redshift fixed to its true input value.
+A similar choice was performed also on real data, where the redshifts are fixed to the values quoted in the PAUS photo-$z$ catalogue described in detail in \cite{Alarcon2021}.
 Keeping the redshift fixed allows us to reduce the dimensionality of the problem and remove degeneracies between the redshift and the galaxy physical properties.

-In Tab. \ref{tab:parameters_cigale}, we list the grid of hyper-parameter values for the \cigale SED fitting routine.
+In Table \ref{tab:parameters_cigale}, we list the grid of hyper-parameter values for the \cigale SED fitting routine.
 These values have been obtained by finding the right parameter combination that returns the highest degree of consistency between the recovered properties and the input ones.
 The hyper-parameters are utilised throughout this work, including the estimation of real galaxy properties.
-In \cigale, we use the BC03 simple stellar population templates and a delayed-$\tau$ shape with optional late star-burst or quench for the SFH \citep{Lee2010, Madau2014}, for a schematic overview of this SFH's parameters see for example Fig. 1 in \citealt{Manzoni2021}.
-Furthermore, we employ a \cite{Charlot2000} dust attenuation curve, a parameterized dust emission templates from \cite{Draine2007} and the {\scshape Cloudy} nebular emission templates.
+In \cigale, we used the BC03 simple stellar population templates and a delayed-$\tau$ shape with optional late star-burst or quench for the SFH \citep{Lee2010, Madau2014}.
+For a schematic overview of this SFH's parameters, we refer to, for example, Fig. 1 in \citealt{Manzoni2021}.
+Furthermore, we employed a \cite{Charlot2000} dust attenuation curve, a parameterized dust emission templates from \cite{Draine2007} and the {\scshape Cloudy} nebular emission templates.
 The main differences to the simulated galaxies lie in the stellar templates, MILES \citep{Sanchez-Blazquez2006} vs BC03 for Prospector and \cigale, respectively, and in the use of the delayed-tau SFH instead of the non-parametric one. \cigale does not contain the latter option in the same manner, as there is a non-parametric SFH, but without the possibility of constraining SFR ratios between adjacent bins.